The Lion and the Cobra

-The photograph of O'Connor on the album cover was taken by Haysi Fantayzee member Kate Garner.
+The photograph of O'Connor on the album cover was taken by ex-Haysi Fantayzee member Kate Garner.
 The covers of the United States and Canada issues differed from the European release, as it was decided a more subdued pose would present a "softer" image of the star.

+Singles

-The first single, "Troy", peaked at number eight in the Netherlands and number 12 in Belgium.
+The first single, "Troy", peaked at number five in the Netherlands and number 12 in Belgium.
 It was not a hit in Britain when it was released there in 1987.

-The second single – "Mandinka" – was a mainstream pop hit in the UK, peaking at number 17 in the singles chart in February 1988, and at number six in her native Ireland.
+The second single, "Mandinka," was a mainstream pop hit in the UK, peaking at number 17 in the singles chart in February 1988, and at number six in her native Ireland.

-"I Want Your (Hands on Me)" was featured in the 1988 horror film, A Nightmare on Elm Street 4: The Dream Master.
-It was used in a prominent characters' death sequence, as well as the films end credits.
+"I Want Your (Hands on Me)" was featured in the 1988 horror film A Nightmare on Elm Street 4: The Dream Master.
+It was used in a prominent character's death sequence, as well as the film's end credits.
 As the third single from the album in the UK (after "Troy" and "Mandinka"), it peaked at number 77 in May 1988.
 The single remix includes a rap by MC Lyte, not included on the album version.
 There are two mixes featuring the rap: the "Dance mix" and the "Street Mix".